AgriculturalModelExchangeInitiative/Crop2mlWorkshop/doc/user/installation.rst

    **Questions welcome!**

-   This workshop is intended to help teach scientists how to use the Crop2ML package to manage crop model components.
+   This workshop is intended to introduce scientists in crop modeling domain how to use the Crop2ML framework to manage crop model components.
    Part of that is answering your questions.
    Please let us know if you have any questions or difficulties by opening an issue on the Crop2MLWorkshop materials `Github repository page <https://github.com/AgriculturalModelExchangeInitiative/Crop2mlWorkshop/issues/new>`_.
    Chances are good that if you have a question/problem, someone else is having the same question/problem.
 By reporting them as public issues, you are making it easier for us to help you and helping others to find answers in the future as there will be a searchable record of the problem and (hopefully) a solution.